 Gina’s Notes and Tips

-• Store any leftovers in a shallow, airtight container in the refrigerator for up to 4 days to keep the stuffing from becoming soggy.
+• Store leftovers in a shallow airtight container in the refrigerator for up to 4 days.

-• To freeze, let the dish cool completely, then portion into freezer-safe containers.
-It will keep well for up to 2 months.
-Thaw overnight in the fridge before reheating.
+• To freeze, allow the pork chops and stuffing to cool completely.
+Transfer portions to freezer-safe containers and freeze for up to 2 months.
+Thaw overnight in the refrigerator before reheating.

-• Reheat gently in the microwave in 1-minute intervals or in the oven at 325°F until warmed through.
-Add a splash of broth or a small pat of butter to refresh the stuffing’s texture.
+• For reheating, warm portions in the microwave using 1-minute intervals until heated through.
+You can also reheat in a 325°F oven.
+If the stuffing seems a little dry, add a splash of chicken broth or a small pat of butter to freshen the texture.

 Cuisine: American